Time to file your taxes if you haven’t already!

 Tax Preparation Checklist

 This is by no means a comprehensive list.
 Just something to get you started.
 Be sure to check with your tax professional or use your software as a guide to ensure you’ve got everything covered.
-For a more comprehensive list, be sure to check out the TurboTax list below.

 - Your bank account and routing number (to have your refund direct deposited)